 Process

-Three things kill projects before they ever reach the finish line: a scope that kept drifting, decisions made too late to be cheap, and a contractor who stopped returning calls around week six.
-Our process is built to prevent all three.
-Here's how it actually runs.
+Three things tend to throw projects off: scope that kept drifting, decisions made too late to be cheap, and a contractor who went quiet around week six.
+Our process is built to prevent all three — here's how it actually runs.

 Finished spa-style primary bath with freestanding tub, stained-glass windows, and double vanity